utek/pyseaweed/README.rst

 PyWeed
 *********************************************************

-Class to simplify communication with WeedFS
+Class to simplify communication with Weed-FS_

 ============
 Installation